Mental Health Jobs at University of Colorado with Visa Sponsorship

 Does University of Colorado sponsor H-1B visas for Mental Healths?

 Yes.
-University of Colorado is a qualifying higher education institution, which makes it a cap-exempt H-1B employer.
+University of Colorado is a qualifying higher education institution, which makes it a cap-exempt H-1B visa employer.
 That means it can file H-1B petitions at any time of year without competing in the annual lottery.
 For mental health roles, this is a significant advantage over private-sector employers, where lottery selection is the main barrier to sponsorship.

 How do I apply for Mental Health jobs at University of Colorado?